State studs –

 Since 1918 the stud has been owned by the Czechoslovakian and Czech state.
 The breeding of Altkladruber horses was less intensive and around 1930 the Altkladruber black horses were threatened with extinction.
 The regeneration of these horses began in the 1930s, when all old Kladruber black horses from the Czech Republic and Slovakia were first brought to Pruhonice near Prague and in 1945 to the Slatiňany stud farm.
 Gray horses are still bred in Kladruby and black horses in Slatiňany.

+In 1952 a vocational school specializing in horse care and riding was established in Kladruby.
 Since 1992, the Slatiňany and Kladruby studs have together formed the Kladruby nad Labem National Stud and are subject to the Ministry of Agriculture in Prague.

 There are only about 1,100 Altkladrub horses worldwide, so the main task of the Kladruby nad Labem National Stud is the breeding and preservation of the Altkladrub horse breed, for which purpose the horse stock of around 520 Altkladrubs is used.
 Altkladrubers are used as driving horses in tournament sport up to international level.
 Because of their good rideability and their majestic demeanour, they are becoming increasingly popular with baroque riders, who take them for lessons up to the high school.
 Occasionally you can see Altkladrubers at dressage tournaments.

+The mounted police of Pardubice, Ostrava etc. use them.
+The imposing appearing horses with strong nerves are ideal for this task.
 After a break of more than 70 years (since 1918) they are now used again as carriage horses for the nobility.
 The stud offers many attractions and opportunities, be it the castle, the museum or the church; historical and modern horse events such as the traditional Hubertus hunt; events of private celebrations such as weddings, etc.; Carriage rides and driving tournaments or guided rides on well-trained, nerve-racking old Kladrub horses offer a special experience.

 Janów Podlaski National Stud